plumenetwork/contracts/p/README.md

 | `REWARD_PRECISION` | `1e18` | Scaling factor for reward calculations |
 | `PLUME` | `0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE` | Address constant for native PLUME token |

+## Error Handling

+The PlumeStaking system uses custom Solidity errors for efficient gas usage and clear error reporting.
+Key errors include:

+### Core Errors
+- `InvalidAmount(uint256 amount)` - Thrown when an invalid amount is provided
+- `NoActiveStake()` - Thrown when trying to perform an operation requiring an active stake, but no stake is active
+- `ZeroAddress(string parameter)` - Thrown when a zero address is provided for a parameter that cannot be zero
+- `TokenDoesNotExist(address token)` - Thrown when trying to perform an operation with a token that doesn't exist
+- `InsufficientFunds(uint256 available, uint256 requested)` - Thrown when attempting to withdraw more funds than available

+### Validator Errors
+- `ValidatorDoesNotExist(uint16 validatorId)` - Thrown when trying to interact with a non-existent validator
+- `ValidatorAlreadyExists(uint16 validatorId)` - Thrown when trying to add a validator with an ID that already exists
+- `ValidatorInactive(uint16 validatorId)` - Thrown when trying to interact with an inactive validator
+- `NotValidatorAdmin(address caller)` - Thrown when a non-admin tries to perform a validator admin operation
+- `ValidatorCapacityExceeded()` - Thrown when a validator's capacity would be exceeded by an operation
+- `TooManyStakers()` - Thrown when an operation would affect too many stakers at once

+### Reward Errors
+- `TokenAlreadyExists()` - Thrown when trying to add a token that already exists in the reward token list
+- `CommissionTooHigh()` - Thrown when a validator commission exceeds the maximum allowed value
+- `RewardRateExceedsMax()` - Thrown when a reward rate exceeds the maximum allowed value
+- `NativeTransferFailed()` - Thrown when a native token transfer fails

+### Administrative Errors
+- `StakerExists(address staker)` - Thrown when attempting to add a staker that already exists
+- `AdminTransferFailed()` - Thrown when a native token transfer fails in an admin operation
+- `IndexOutOfRange(uint256 index, uint256 length)` - Thrown when an array index is out of bounds
+- `InvalidIndexRange(uint256 startIndex, uint256 endIndex)` - Thrown when an index range is invalid

 ## Staking Behavior

 ### Smart Cooling Token Usage